 The third quarter of 2017 heralds the next roll-out for Apple Inc. and the celebration of 10 years of the iPhone’s initial release.
-The indications are to date that this iPhone is likely to be better than any others yet unveiled by the smart phone giant.
-From that positive news, Apple is expecting to achieve better sales than it has ever seen before.
+The indications to date are that this iPhone is likely to be better than any others yet unveiled by the smart phone giant.
+Apple is expecting to achieve better sales than it has ever seen before.

-However, the picture doesn’t seem to be quite so optimistic, according to eMarketer which has collected information from possible consumers in the United States about their reaction to ‘yet another’ iPhone.
+However, other, perhaps more independent points of view are not quite so optimistic.
+Take the results of recent analysis by eMarketer, for example.
+They collected information from possible consumers in the United States, about their reaction to ‘yet another’ iPhone.
 The sample targeted were current iPhone owners, 45 percent of whom stated at this stage, they weren’t planning on a trade-up to the soon to be released device.

 Statistics from the iPhone 8 US survey show that

-- 12% would trade up to a phone in the iPhone 6 range
+- 12% would trade up to a phone in the iPhone 6 range, again, opting for a newer device without taking the newest.

-This sort of survey news is not appreciated by Apple at all, as it was hoping that the publicity for the new release would add a spike to sales – obviously.
-In some ways,, it’s hard to imagine.
-This is only the tenth year since the initial iPhone launch.
-It was an incredible and revolutionary device.
-However, it appears we have quickly become used to it.
-These statistics are new but they follow the trend over the past year in relation to iPhone news.
+In some ways, it’s hard to accept the apathy surrounding the 10 year anniversary device launch.
+A decade ago, the first iPhone was an incredible and revolutionary device.
+It appears we have quickly become used to it.
+The statistics from the eMarketer survey are new but they follow the trend which has become evident over the past year, in relation to iPhone news.
 The simple fact is, Apple iPhones are now seen as commonplace.
 They all look much the same and they all do much the same thing.
 They’re also very expensive which leaves the door open for new entrants in to the market which address needs and consumers that iPhones don’t.

 Androids and Chinese Smart Phones add threat to Apple iPhones

-Android (the rival smartphone operating system owned by Google) is going through a boom period at the moment.
-The roll outs of significant numbers of devices, by OPPO and Huawei, both Android phone manufacturers which are based in China, represent a significant and growing a threat to Apple’s phone model.
+Android (the rival smartphone operating system owned by Google) is going through a boom.
+The roll outs of significant numbers of new smartphones, by OPPO and Huawei, both Android phone manufacturers which are based in China, represent a significant and growing a threat to Apple’s iPhone results.
 The iPhone accounts for 63% of Apple’s revenue at the moment so they have a lot to lose.
 As Apple remains focused on high end, premium handset sales, these cheaper alternatives are gaining a foothold.
-It is the very sense of device release fatigue that the eMarketer survey results demonstrate which is priming the growth of Oppo, Huawei and their many Asian equivalents.
+It is the very sense of device release fatigue that the eMarketer survey results demonstrate, which is priming the growth of Oppo, Huawei and their many Asian equivalents.

-Oppo et al serve different needs.
+Oppo et al serve different needs to the iPhone.
 Their lower price makes them more utilitarian products.
-They run Android and so have most of the same capabilities as the latest Samsung, HTC or Apple device (even if they are a different ‘flavour’ to the latter) but they cost a fraction of the price of one of these flagship products.
+They run Android and so have most of the same capabilities as the latest Samsung, HTC or Apple device (even if they are a different ‘flavour’ to the latter) but they cost a fraction of the price.
 Not only does that make them successful with the many Australians who care little for the brand written on their phone, these devices appeal to buyers in the developing world who can’t afford $1000 plus phones.

 Such is the importance of the iPhone to Apple’s revenue and share price, any sign of a dwindling market in the U.S. could have a notable effect on Apple’s profits..
 The company is basing its future market value on its sales of the iPhone 8.
 The rising tide of phones from these new manufacturers threatens all that.